Egg White Wraps

 Best way to roll an egg wrap

 If using your egg wraps as a sandwich wrap, it’s best to make them larger using an 8-10″ skillet.
-This may require you doubling or tripling the recipe, depending on how many egg wraps you want to make.
+You’ll probably need to double or triple the recipe, depending on how many wraps you want.
+To perfectly roll a wrap:

 1. Place the egg wrap on a piece of parchment paper.